The Significance of Birthstones: November & Topaz or Citrine

 It is the traditional gemstone gift for 13th and 17th wedding anniversaries and is the planetary stone for Virgos.

 Yellow gemstones aren’t abundant, and with topaz commanding a fairly high premium, citrine is one of the few affordable yellow gemstones.
-This makes it very popular in jewellery, and it’s particularly prevalent in necklaces and pendants.
+This makes it very popular in jewellery, and it’s particularly prevalent in antique necklaces.

 This drop necklace circa 1900 combines both citrine and topaz on a 14k yellow gold chain, perfect for a birthday gift for any jewellery enthusiast born in November.